MED-TEX: Transferring and Explaining Knowledge with Less Data from Pretrained Medical Imaging Models: Conclusion

 \section{Conclusion}

 In this paper, we have introduced our novel framework MED-TEX, which is a joint knowledge distillation and model interpretation framework that learns the significantly smaller student (compared to the teacher) and explainer models by leveraging the knowledge only from the pretrained teacher model.
-With the proposed framework, we can tackle two important issues in medical imaging: the lack of training data and the lack of interpretation.
-Specifically, the student is trained with less data to learn from the knowledge of pretrained teacher with the assistance of the explainer designed to highlight the important image areas to the teacher's predictions.
-The output of the explainer can also be used as low-level strong annotations trained by high-level weak ones (teacher's knowledge).
-In addition, to train the framework, we have proposed to maximize the mutual information between the intermediate and output layers of the student and teacher, which forms a novel training objective of our framework.
-In our experiment, we show that MED-TEX outperforms several widely-used knowledge distillation and model interpretation techniques, including: soft attention~\cite{bahdanau2014neural, xu2015show}, hard attention\cite{jang2016categorical}, L2X \cite{chen2018learning}, Grad-CAM \cite{zhou2016learning, selvaraju2017grad} on the fundus dataset in terms of both quantitative and qualitative evaluations.
-In the future work, we would like to apply our framework to COVID-19 analysis, aiming to identify the most important regions of lung X-ray images that are related to COVID-19.
+In our experiment, we show that MED-TEX outperforms several widely used knowledge distillation and model interpretation techniques.